yfydodo939/MultiDownloader/README.md

 # MutiDownloader
 Notice:
-  This program can not download files which don't support muti-threading download.
+  A higher threading not means the higher download speed sometimes.